Documentation

 syntaxes

-str or bytes or array
+str or path or bytes or array

 Settable